SU_A_08

 [i] Did your father tell you how he felt when he arrived in Belgium?

 [r] He was very happy because he was recognised as a refugee in just one or two months.
-He wasn’t in a refugee camp or anything, he was in a good apartment.
-He did not struggle to survive in Belgium like others who did when they arrived in Turkey and lived in a tent.
-When my father arrived in Belgium, he stayed in an apartment and was happy.
+He didn’t stay in a refugee camp or anything like that, he stayed in a nice flat.
+He didn’t struggle to survive in Belgium like others did when they arrived in Turkey and lived in tents.
+When my father arrived in Belgium, he stayed in a flat and was happy.

 [i] In which city?